SAVE $ - WHEN YOU BOOK DIRECT YOU'LL NEVER PAY CONCIERGE FEES OR COMMISSIONS!

-Maine Iconic Allagash canoe River trip
+Maine's Iconic Allagash River Canoe Trip

 Outfitting canoe trips from this location since 1857!
+Your Allagash adventure starts here!

 It’s an excellent trip for fishing, flat water, quick water, class II whitewater paddling, wildlife viewing, and photography.
 Eighty designated campsites are well-maintained and designed.
 Each site has a campfire ring, picnic table, and outhouse.
 No fire permits are needed; however, fires are only permitted in the fire ring at the site.